LondonMakers/jekyll-now/_posts/2016-11-22-Hello-World.md

 ---
 layout: post
-title: Demo Night!
+title: Demo Night @ The Shop!
 ---

-Join us for a night of Demos, Sean will Demo the laser Engraver cutter and the 3d printer.
+Join us for a night of Demos @ The Shop!
+Sean will Demo the laser Engraver cutter and the 3d printer.

 Contact me if you have a skill you would like to demo.